maixiaojie/chrome-nocache/README.md

 3. drag the download file into the page body.

-4.when the chrome load the pligins, you will see this:
+4. when the chrome load the pligins, you will see this:

 ![switch](./cap/img3.png)